The Similarities Between MDs and NDs

 - Lifestyle changes.

-And if you’re lucky enough to go to an integrative health clinic, you have access to a team that may include a naturopathic doctor, medical doctor, osteopath, chiropractor, massage therapist, etc.
+And if you’re lucky enough to go to an integrative health clinic, you have access to a team that may include a naturopathic doctor, medical doctor, osteopath, chiropractor, etc.

-If you’re looking for a doctor, here’s a list of questions to ask a naturopathic doctor (down the page a bit), which works just as well for medical doctors.
+If you’re looking for a doctor, here’s a list of questions to ask a naturopathic doctor (down the page).
+This list works just as well for medical doctors.

 When To See Both Of Them